William Archila: Education

 Upon his arrival from El Salvador in 1992 Archila began to write poetry related to his experience.
 In the beginning of his career as a poet Archila used his writing as a way of communicating his thoughts and coping with his immigrant experience.
 It wasn't until Archila made the decision to share his work with his close friends that he realized that there were others in the world who shared similar experiences to his and whose lives were impacted by his words.
 After this discovery, Archila made the decision to share his work locally and he gained fame throughout the Latino community in Los Angeles, California.

-Archila's realization of his potential as a poet came when he attended a literary workshop in the Japanese American Museum lead by Garrett Hongo.
+Archila's realization of his potential as a poet came when he attended a literary workshop in the Japanese American Museum led by Garrett Hongo.
 At the first workshop he hosted, Hongo advised Archila that he should think about attending the University of Oregon to develop his credibility and skills as a writer.
 It wasn't until Hong's second workshop that Archila was convinced to work professionally on his poetry.
 He eventually became an English teacher and earned his MFA in poetry from the University of Oregon.

 Archila went on to publish two of his most notable works: The Art of Exile and The Gravedigger's Archaeology.
-Throughout his works, one many recognize the influences of authors such as Pablo Neruda, Roque Dalton, Claribel Alegria, John Milton, John Keats, and Gabriel Garcia Marquez whose ideas and languages influenced the way he presented himself through his work.
+Throughout his works, one many recognize the influences of authors such as Pablo Neruda, Roque Dalton, Claribel Alegria, John Milton, John Keats, and Gabriel García Márquez whose ideas and languages influenced the way he presented himself through his work.